-Over 80 years' experience in pressure management innovation
+Over 80 years' experience in engineering innovation

 In 1993 the company was acquired by Halma plc, now a FTSE 100 company.
 In 1994 it acquired the R Jenkins graphite rupture disc business and shortened its name to simply ‘Elfab’.